Anzar0211/Aeonaxy-nodejs/README.md

-      "email":"YOUR EMAIL ID",                       //Enter a valid email id to recieve verification email "password":"YOUR PASSWORD",                     //Should be at least 8 characters and alphanumeric),, "profile_picture": "YOUR IMAGE URL",             //enter a valid image url to store your image in cloudinary database "phone":YOUR 10 DIGIT PHONE NUMBER
+      "email":"YOUR EMAIL ID",                       //Enter a valid email id to recieve verification email "password":"YOUR PASSWORD",                     //Should be at least 8 characters and alphanumeric),, "profile_picture": "YOUR IMAGE URL",             //enter a valid image url to store your image in cloudinary database "phone":"YOUR 10 DIGIT PHONE NUMBER"

   }